-There’s not the slightest doubt that asbestos is a big problem, mainly for older rental homes.
-But in fact, as long as the asbestos is enclosed within walls or other closed areas, it’s relatively harmless – as long as it’s not disturbed.
-If you have asbestos in your rental property walls, you have to be certain that your tenant knows not to drill holes or otherwise make openings in the walls, even to pound in a nail.
-Take note, even small openings could get asbestos to get inside the home and cause mesothelioma cancer.
+There is no question that asbestos is a serious issue, particularly for older rental properties.
+As long as the asbestos is found within walls or other enclosed areas, it is relatively safe, provided that it is not disturbed.
+If your rental property’s walls contain asbestos, you must inform your tenant not to drill or otherwise create openings in the walls, even to hammer in a nail.
+Even small gaps could allow asbestos to enter a home and cause mesothelioma.

 While doing research on every potential income property is a lot of work, Real Property Management of the Triad can help lighten your load.
 We offer free rental property analyses for investors, which can help you more easily identify whether the income property you want to buy is a profitable option.
 Contact us online or call us at 336-355-6677 or 336-777-7444 to learn more!